 Yup!
-Your first weekend is organised by us to give you the opportunity to get to know your fellow teammates at our Jungle Weekend.
-Then, you have every following Friday afternoon to Sunday evening to explore the width and breadth of this stunning teardrop island.
+You have every Friday afternoon to Sunday evening to explore the width and breadth of this stunning teardrop island.
 From elephant safaris to white sand beaches, Sri Lanka has it all and is waiting for you to get stuck in.
 I know we just said this isn't a holiday, but you'd be forgiven for thinking so if you've checked out our Instagram.

 You'll work at a minimum of six different weekly projects throughout the duration of your placement.
 From psychiatric facilities to makeshift classrooms in temples, our projects are diverse and the service users you will be working with are of various ages, abilities and backgrounds.
 However, all projects have a similar focus - to promote positive mental health as much as possible by boosting confidence, self-esteem and improving key life skills.

 As an organisation, our focus is on mental health, not mental illness.
 This means all projects aim to promote overall well being and increase confidence, feelings of accomplishment, self worth and self-esteem.
 We know prevention is better, and far easier to facilitate, than cure.
 Especially in developing countries where there is such an obvious care deficit for those with mental health concerns and specific needs.

 Your projects are split into five categories and you can learn more about those and check out a sample timetable below.